segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 You can modify the `.load` method in Analytics.js (the second line of the snippet) to take a second argument.
 If you pass an object with an `integrations` dictionary (matching the format [above](#selecting-destinations-with-the-integrations-object)), then Segment only loads the integrations in that dictionary that are marked as enabled with the boolean value `true`.

 You can only call `.load` on page load, or reload (refresh).
-If you modify the `.load` method between page loads, it does not have any effect until the page is reloaded.
+If you modify the `.load` method between page loads, it doesn't have any effect until the page is reloaded.

 For example: